Wiretap Secret Key Capacity of Tree-PIN: Proof of Upper Bound Lemma

-where $C_{PK}$ denotes the PK capacity of the associated PIN model given by $\mc M'=[m+1]$ and $G'=(\mc M', \mc E')$ with a dummy node $m+1$ representing the adversary as depicted in section~\ref{upbound}.
+where $C_{PK}$ denotes the PK capacity of the associated PIN model given by $\mc M'=[m+1]$ and $G'=(\mc M', \mc E')$ with a dummy node $m+1$ representing the adversary (i.e., $X_{m+1}=Z$).
 From Theorem~\ref{thm:PK-Cap-CN04} we know where $R_{CO}(X_\mc{A}|Z)$ denotes the solution to the Linear Programming (LP) problem of Figure~\ref{fig:LP-Tree-app}, defined over real numbers \cite{Csiszar2004a}.

 We prove that